IN PICS! Hello Audio Launch Ceremony Turns Out To Be A Star-studded Event!

 Kalyani Priyadarshan

 Kalyani Priyadarshan, the daughter of popular film-maker Priyadarshan is making her debut as a leading lady with Hello.
-Earlier, the actress had worked as an assistant director in the film Irumugan.
+Earlier, the actress had worked as an assistant art director in the film Irumugan.

 Priyadarshan